sunfounder/pico-2w-kit/docs/source/pyproject/py_pir.rst

 **Conclusion**

-By integrating a PIR sensor with the Raspberry Pi Pico 2w, you've added motion detection capabilities to your projects.
+By integrating a PIR sensor with the Raspberry Pi Pico 2 W, you've added motion detection capabilities to your projects.
 Understanding how to read sensor inputs and handle interrupts allows you to create responsive and efficient programs.